Retrieval-Augmented Test Generation: How Far Are We?: Methodology

 \subsection{\textbf{Evaluation Metrics}}

-We evaluate the generated test cases both statically and dynamically, utilizing the following commonly used metrics. \begin{enumerate} \item \textbf{Parse rate} (abbr.
-PR\%): Here we calculate the AST parsability to check the syntactical correctness of the generated unit tests.
-The parse rate is calculated at the test suite level since we prompt the models to generate a directly runnable standalone test suite. \item \textbf{Execution rate} (abbr.
-EX\%): If the test suites are parsable, we execute the test cases to check the execution correctness.
-We subtract the methods that induce error from the total test cases and divide by the total number of parsable test cases. \item \textbf{Pass rate} (abbr.
-PS\%): Since not all the executable tests are passed, we also report the pass rate of the test cases.
-So, out of the executable tests, we subtract the number of failed tests from the total executable test cases and divide by the total number of executable tests. \item \textbf{Line coverage} (abbr.
-CV): Finally, we calculate line coverage to evaluate the test adequacy of the generated tests.
-This test adequacy metric shows how much the unit under test is exercised (covered lines divided by the total lines under test).
-Specifically, after executing a test suite for the API, we calculate the target classes' coverage. \end{enumerate} Note that these metrics are intentionally designed with different granularities to assess the test cases comprehensively.
+We evaluate the generated test cases both statically and dynamically, utilizing the following commonly used metrics. \respto{7-3} We follow and adopt the metrics used in previous studies to quantitatively assess the performance of the generated unit tests \cite{shin2024domain, alagarsamy2024a3test, schafer2023empirical}. \begin{enumerate} \item \textbf{Parse Rate} (abbr.
+PR\%): The AST parsability to check the syntactical correctness of the generated tests.
+The parse rate is calculated at the test suite level since we prompt the models to generate directly runnable, standalone tests. \item \textbf{Execution Rate} (abbr.
+EX\%): For parsable test suites, we execute them to assess correctness, computing the pass rate as the proportion of tests that run without errors. \item \textbf{Pass Rate} (abbr.
+PS\%): Since not all the executable tests pass, we also report the pass rate of the test cases, calculated as the number of passing tests divided by the total number of executable tests.

+\item \textbf{Line Coverage} (abbr.
+CV): We calculate line coverage to evaluate the test adequacy of the generated tests.
+Specifically, after executing a test suite for the API, we calculate the target classes' coverage. \item \textbf{Bug Detectability} (abbr.
+BD): This metric evaluates a unit test's ability to identify faults.
+We count the number of true bugs revealed by the generated unit test cases. \end{enumerate} Note that these metrics are intentionally designed with different granularities to assess the test cases comprehensively.
 The parse rate is evaluated at the level of the test suite code generated per API.
 Given that multiple unit test cases are defined within the test suite, we calculate the execution and pass rates at the method level.
 We assess class-level line coverage, as the code within the class and the API method are highly cohesive.
+Lastly, BD is calculated at the unit test (method) level.